vicariousdrama/cornychat/README.md

 ## About Jam:

-This software is built as a fork from [Jam](https://gitlab.com/jam-systems/jam.git) from [stable branch on gitlab from 2023-07-27](https://gitlab.com/jam-systems/jam/-/commit/578afaf1d34c0422c153b68f5e8eb09610872bb6). 🍓 Jam is an open source alternative to Clubhouse, Twitter Spaces and similar audio spaces.
+This software is built as a fork from [Diego's Jam](https://github.com/diamsa/jam) which was forked from [Jam](https://gitlab.com/jam-systems/jam.git) from [stable branch on gitlab from 2023-07-27](https://gitlab.com/jam-systems/jam/-/commit/578afaf1d34c0422c153b68f5e8eb09610872bb6). 🍓 Jam is an open source alternative to Clubhouse, Twitter Spaces and similar audio spaces.
 With Jam you can create audio rooms that can be used for panel discussions, jam sessions, free flowing conversations, debates, theatre plays, musicals and more.
 The only limit is your imagination.
 For more information, check out [Jam](https://gitlab.com/jam-systems/jam.git), the [Jam community on 🎧 Discord](https://discord.gg/BfakmCuXSX), [Jam on X](https://twitter.com/jam_systems), and [Jam on 😽 Product Hunt](https://www.producthunt.com/posts/jam-d17ff3cc-556c-4c17-8140-5211cb1cd81f).
 The original README for Jam is available [here](JAM-README.md)

 ## Host Your Own Server